How to Thread a Cross Stitch Needle: A Foolproof Method for Beginners

 Your fabric choice can make or break the crispness of your cross stitch.

-You Might Be Interested In Muslin Fabric: History, Properties, Uses, Care, Where to Buy
+You Might Be Interested In Duck Fabric: History, Properties, Uses, Care, Where to Buy

 Aida fabric is the go-to for beginners – with its open weave, it makes counting those X’s a breeze.